Dysregulated Nervous System: Symptoms, Causes, Treatment & Recovery

 Can exercise regulate the nervous system?

-Moderate, consistent movement helps discharge stress hormones and improves flexibility in stress response systems.
+Moderate, consistent movement helps release stress hormones and improves flexibility in stress-response systems.

 Why do I feel tired and wired at the same time?

-This happens when your system swings between fight-or-flight and partial shutdown, creating exhaustion mixed with tension.
+This happens when your system swings between fight-or-flight and partial shutdown, creating a mix of exhaustion and tension.

 Can anxiety mean my nervous system is dysregulated?